-This expense for the current year is due to the maintenance of an office in Vancouver, BC.
+This expense for the current year is predominantly the maintenance of an office in Vancouver, BC.
 For the comparative period in the prior year this expense relates to the maintenance of an office in Spokane, WA.
 After March 31, 2011, the Spokane, WA, office is used in direct support of exploration and evaluation activities and the expense has been capitalized to exploration and evaluation assets.
-The expense for the six months ended June 30, 2012, was higher than the prior year as a result of the higher costs in Vancouver.
+The expense in the current quarter is lower than the previous year as in that period the Vancouver office was set up, incurring additional one off costs.
+On a year to date basis the prior year cost partially related to the maintenance of Spokane office.
+The expense for the nine months ended September 30, 2012, was higher than the prior year as a result of the higher costs in Vancouver as compared to a Vancouver/Spokane split.